redis/redis-doc/topics/sentinel.md

 also better compared to a system using a single process, for example:

 * A cluster of Sentinels can failover a master even if some Sentinels are failing.
-* A single Sentinel can't failover without authorization from other Sentinels.
+* A single Sentinel not working well, or not well connected, can't failover a master without authorization from other Sentinels.
 * Clients can connect to any random Sentinel to fetch the configuration of a master.

 Obtaining Sentinel